umalabs/authorization-enhanced-mail-system/AEMS_500.md

 ## Introduction

-This paper intends to explain how the mail trust framework, Correlated Authorization [1], can improve the current mail system.
+This paper intends to explain how the trust framework, Correlated Authorization [1], can improve the current mail system.

 ## Concept